gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The Authorization Server (AS) enables and enforces the authorized access of Client nodes to join endpoints at the Group Manager.
 Multiple Group Managers can be associated to the same AS.

 If authorized to join the multicast group, the joining node receives from the AS an Access Token bound with a proof-of-possession key.
-Then, the joining node provides the RS with the Access Token, in order to access the join endpoint.
+Then, the joining node provides the Group Manager with the Access Token, in order to access the join endpoint.
 This step involves the opening of a secure communication channel between the joining node and the Group Manager, in case they have not already established one.
 Finally, the joining node performs the join process with the Group Manager, in order to become a member of the multicast group.

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 In particular, the AS is not necessarily expected to release Access Tokens for accessing protected resources at members of multicast groups.
 All communications between the involved entities rely on the CoAP protocol and MUST be secured.